When the body’s automaticity stops working

 Why a foundation for Inmest?

-The Inmest Foundation was established to improve people’s lives.
-Today, there are many treatment methods for conditions associated with autonomic dysfunction, but they are often complicated or come with troublesome side effects.
-INMEST is a treatment for autonomic dysfunction that has no known side effects and can be performed by the patient at home.
+The INMEST Foundation was established to make people’s lives better.
+Today, there are many treatment methods for conditions associated with autonomic dysfunction, but they are often complicated or have troublesome side effects.
+INMEST is a treatment for autonomic dysfunction which has no known significant side effects and which the patient can perform at home.

-We are convinced that this method can offer a chance for a better life for many patients, both in Sweden and around the world.
-That is why we want to spread awareness about Inmest.
+We are convinced that the method can provide the opportunity for a better life for many patients, both in Sweden and the rest of the world.
+Therefore, we want to spread the knowledge about INMEST.

-Scientific studies are needed for the method to gain traction.
-We conduct studies ourselves and fund studies conducted by others.
-However, research is expensive.
-Therefore, one of our most important tasks is to raise funds for the research.
+Scientific studies are needed for the method to have an impact.
+We carry out studies under our own auspices, and fund studies carried out by others.
+But research costs a lot of money.
+Therefore, one of our most important tasks is to raise money for research.

 Read more about the foundation’s work and how medical studies are conducted.